darHH/tp/docs/UserGuide.md

 createsport s/archery
 ```

-This adds archery to the global sports list that can be assigned to your contacts.
+This adds archery to the global sports list that can be assigned to your contacts:

 ![Creating a Sport](images/createsport_command.png)